 As the story of Dionysus is told, Zeus has an affair with the mortal Semele and she becomes pregnant with Dionysus.
 Through an unfortunate series of events, Semele is exposed to Zeus in his true god form and is almost completely incinerated by his fiery godhead.
 Only her womb, covered in ivy, escapes the fiery blast.
 Zeus pulls Dionysus from her womb and places the baby in his thigh where he is carried to birth.

-The young Dionysus lived his early life secluded in Mount Nysa (a mythological location beyond Greece) to prevent the Titans from finding him.
+The young Dionysus lived his early life secluded in Mount Nysa (a mythological location beyond Greece) to prevent the Titans from finding and killing him.
 He was raised by loving and adoring nymphs—joyous female spirits of the forests and mountains.

 Dionysus spent his childhood surrounded by these adoring women and basked in the glories of nature while learning the sensuous pleasures of Earth.
 Muses inspired him with their poetry and music.
 Satyrs (half-man and half-goat) taught him the wonders of dance and exuberant sexuality.
 The sileni (part-horse and part-man) spirits of the springs and rivers, taught him wisdom.
 In time, Rhea would initiate him into the secret mysteries of women.

 Born of fire and nourished by the rains of the mountain, Dionysus shares traits with the grapevine which thrives in the sun’s heat and spring rains.
 He understood the power of the vine and created the art of wine making.
 This discovery marked his passage from childhood to young godhood.
 Dionysus left Mount Nysa and traveled the world spreading his art and cultivating followers.
 Filled with the spirit of wine, music, nature, and adoring women, the power of Dionysus was unparalleled as he spread divine ecstasy across the world.